Random polynomials: central limit theorems for the real roots: Introduction

 The proof of Maslova relied heavily on explicit computation that requires all the $c_i$ to be equal.
 Only very recently, Central Limit Theorems have been established for other classes of polynomials, via new methods.
 In 2015, Dalmao \cite{dalmao2015} established the CLT for binomial polynomials (the case when $c_i = \sqrt { n \choose i} $), and in 2018, Do and the second author \cite{DV} handled Weyl polynomials ($c_i = \frac{1}{\sqrt {i ! } }$)).
 However, in both papers, the authors need to assume that the random variables $\xi_i$ are standard Gaussian and their arguments rely strongly on special properties of Gaussian processes.
 It remains a major challenge to extend these results to other random variables $\xi_i$ (Rademacher, for example).
 For related results concerning random trigonometric polynomials, see \cite{gw2011, al2013, adl2016}.

 The goal of this paper is to establish CLT for a large class of random polynomials where the deterministic coefficients $c_i$ grow polynomially.
-We will only need a mild assumption on the $\xi_i$, which is satisfied by most random variables used in practice.
-In fact, we can handle the more general setting which does not require the $\xi_i$ to be iid.
+We will only need a mild assumption on the $\xi_i$, which is satisfied by most random variables used in practice (in particular, this assumption is weaker than Maslova's).
+In fact, we can also handle the more general setting when the $\xi_i$ are not iid.

 We consider

 where $\xi_{i}$ are independent random variables and $c_{i}$ are deterministic coefficients satisfying the following conditions for some positive constants $N_{0}, \tau_{1}, \tau_{2}, \varepsilon$ and some constant $\rho>-1/2$.